wlizard7/MariesSuperCoolMacroBoard/README.md

 # Firmware

 The firmware was made using QMK.
+It uses the rotary encoder for volume, rotating it to change the volume up or down and pressing it to mute.

 ## Challenges
 This was my first ever hardware project, although I did know some Fusion360 before starting.
 I came into this with no idea of what KiCad was or hardly any knowledge about hardware however I somehow